Garden As Habitat

 A Different Way of Thinking about Gardening

 It's important to understand a few things about using native plants in your landscape.
-Native plants provide either food or habitat for wildlife.
+Native plants can provide food and habitat for wildlife.

 Food

 You might find some nibbling or browsing on leaves.
 Some people have enough garden space that some damage is permissible.
-In smaller spaces, the damage might ruin the appearance of the garden.
-In these instances we might do some intervention.
-Where there is an abundance of hungry herbivores, we will either protect young plants until they can handle some browsing and/or plant non-native, non-invasive xeric plants such as lavender, ornamental yuccas, etc. (which wildlife find less palatable).
+In smaller spaces, the damage might ruin the appearance of the plant.
+In these instances we might do some intervention like hosing off an abundance of aphids or cageing a plant until they can handle some browsing.
+Where there is an abundance of deer, we can plant non-native, non-invasive xeric plants such as lavender, ornamental yuccas, etc. (which wildlife find less palatable).
+But natives plants are the best food source for native animals.

 Habitat

 On branches, you may find some galls.
 In stems of grasses, you might find larva.
 On leaves you might find eggs.
 This might be evidence of native pollinators and invertebrates at earlier stages of their lives.
-In the ground, you may find tiny holes, which are most likely native bee homes.
-We've also found quail nesting in grasses.
+In the ground, you may find tiny holes, which are most likely native bee and other insects homes.
+Not deadheading or leaving a small debris pile in the corner of your yard can be a glorious mansion for many animals.

 Soil